tj-mc/tilde/SECURITY.md

 4. **File Permissions**: Understand what file operations a script performs
 5. **Environment Isolation**: Use containers or VMs for untrusted code

-Thank you for helping keep Tails and its users safe!
+Thank you for helping keep Tilde and its users safe!